8hcraft/Botanica-project/Botanica Project description.md

 If destruction of the plant is not an option, you can buy "shiny shovel" and "Pair of gloves" in the maal in order to dig it up, and to move it, you have to get "wheelbarrow".
 After all of the excavations, you still have to remove the roots, in order to gain access to your tile underneath.

-Each of the Maal **Gardening item** have 1 time use per action and after using it, it will be destroyed (nft burned).
+Each of the Maal **Gardening instruments** have 1 time use per action and after using it, it will be destroyed (nft burned).

 List of the proposed instruments for Gardening: